esimov/diagram/README.md

 # Start the application
 $ diagram
 ```
+If you've installed [Homebrew](https://brew.sh), you can install the application by running `brew install diagram`.

 #### Build

-A shell script is bundled into the library to mitigate the generation of binary files for the most known operating systems, but take care: different dependencies are needed for different operating systems.
+A shell script is bundled into the library to mitigate the generation of binary files for the most common operating systems, but take care: different dependencies are needed for different operating systems.
 To build the executable file run:

 `$ make all`